-Whether you are a speaker, actor, marketing agency, digital marketing or production house you need a good showreel to help you attract new business and highlight what kind of work you are producing.
+Whether you are a speaker, actor, marketing agency or production house you need a good showreel to help you attract new business and highlight what kind of work you are producing.
 This blog will help you narrow down all the key areas needed to create a showreel that not only gets noticed but also leaves an impression.

 In this saturated media world people are becoming overwhelmed and disengaged with the amount of content thrown at them on a daily basis on TV, social media, radio and through apps on their phones.
 In a study by Red Crow Marketing Inc On average most Westerners are exposed to around 4,000 to 10,000 advertisements each day.
 Which begs the question: what’s the probability of you watching something that resonates with you given the deluge of content out there?